Introduction

 Students will study the Greek and Eurozone business environment, including the current state of affairs in the country and historical context of Greece and EU in the global economy.
 This will include discussions of the current Greek economic environment, the struggles of the Greece banking system, American/Greece foreign relations, Greece’s participation in the EU, and more.
 Students will learn how to conduct business in Greece and will gain awareness of the influence of culture on important aspects of living and conducting business in Greece.

-Participation in this program requires several class meetings throughout the spring semester, although the capstone course is scheduled as a summer course.
-The Study Abroad Center will direct enroll participants in the capstone course during the spring semester.
+No prerequisites.
+All majors welcome.
+Participation in this program requires class meetings during the spring semester, although the course is scheduled as a summer program course.
+The Study Abroad Center will enroll participants in the course.
 Please contact the program's course leader for more information on academic requirements.

 NOTES: